 Moreover, I find that this is a question almost always posed by complete novices of real estate rehabbing.
-Because as you start to gain a little bit of experience in doing deals, you’ll never have to ask some person thousands of miles away for magic formulas or estimating software!
+Because as you start to gain a little bit of experience in doing deals, you’ll never have to ask some person thousands of miles away for magic formulas or house rehab estimator software!
 So I am going to help you right now to get to that point quickly if you follow my directions!
 So let’s go:

 First off, let’s again agree that there’s no substitute here for experience.
 I mean, yes, you can use some basic rules of thumb or some generic estimating software to get in the right ballpark if you’re going to wholesale a deal to someone else and that may be good enough.
 As a matter of fact, later in this post, I’ll show you how to set up some basic rules of thumb.
 Understand this though, if you’re wholesaling: Most of your experienced cash buyers won’t rely on your estimate anyway and will create their own before pulling the trigger on a deal.

 But if you’re going to rehab properties yourself, you MUST MUST ABSOLUTELY MUST understand your own market, what kind of finishes are needed in that market to rehab a property into a rental-ready state or to rehab a property into a retail-ready state, what your local contractors charge to do the work and which different suppliers you can go to for optimal pricing.

 There are no easy “one fits” all national methods or house rehab costs here that you can learn or plug in because of massive variations in pricing due to: